Instructions for Submissions

 INSTRUCTIONS FOR MANUSCRIPT SUBMISSION:

-The Journal of Legal Studies in Business does not accept published manuscripts or those that will be published elsewhere.
+The Journal of Legal Studies in Business does not accept previously published manuscripts or those that will be published elsewhere.
 Manuscripts may be sent simultaneously to other journals on the condition that the author(s) undertake to inform the appropriate editor immediately if the work is to be published elsewhere.
-All manuscripts should be sent in Microsoft Word format, electronically only, to: ExpressO or emailed directly to Editor-in-Chief Donna Pelham at dpelham@methodist.edu
+All manuscripts should be sent in Microsoft Word format, electronically only, to: our submission platform in Scholastica at: https://jlsb.scholasticahq.com/

 Please make sure your submission includes the following: